 - diversity, accessibility and wellbeing.

-In 2021, World Athletics became a proud signatory of the UNFCCC Sports for Climate Action Framework, an initiative supporting and guiding sports organisations to measure, reduce and offset their carbon emissions in line with the Paris Climate Agreement.
+On Earth Day 2021, World Athletics became a proud signatory of the UNFCCC Sports for Climate Action Framework, an initiative supporting and guiding sports organisations to measure, reduce and offset their carbon emissions in line with the Paris Climate Agreement.